jandrejevic12/starter-hugo-academic/content/home/graphics.md

 weight: 50

 title: Graphics
-subtitle: I am driven to make innovations in science accessible to audiences of various backgrounds and ages.
+subtitle: I enjoy making scientific content accessible to audiences of various backgrounds and ages.
 Below are examples of my work as a Graphics Director for Science in the News, a student-led organization at Harvard University promoting science communication.

 content:
   # Page type to display.
 E.g. project.